All Episodes

 They may not use an unverified document.

-So among the crimes that people like Comey, McCabe, Sally Yates, Rod Rosenstein may have committed, not to mention Peter Strzok, abuse of power, perjury for signing a false document, a false and misleading statement, obstruction of justice, major fraud against the U.S., and conspiracy to f to defraud the U.S. Yet none of these people are the subject of a grand jury investigation in which that kind of evidence is presented.
+So among the crimes that people like Comey, McCabe, Sally Yates, Rod Rosenstein may have committed, not to mention Peter Strzok, abuse of power, perjury for signing a false document, a false and misleading statement, obstruction of justice, major fraud against the U.S., and conspiracy to defraud the U.S. Yet none of these people are the subject of a grand jury investigation in which that kind of evidence is presented.

 Investigation?